Archive for the ‘Volunteerism’ Category

 Related Posts

-You survived January 2012, now what?
+You survived January 2013, now what?
 Did you make that New Years resolution stick through the chilling January temperatures?
-If Groundhog Day has taught us anything, it is that there is going to be another 6 weeks of winter (Yikes!).

 So why do people find it so hard to stick to resolutions such as volunteering?